 You're thinking - no way - we are in the middle of a pandemic, my boss won't go for that!
 Well actually, if you've worked your a$$ off all the way through lockdown, covered other people's job when they've been isolating, done extra hours at short notice, gone above and beyond the usual, you can bet your boss has noticed (or if they haven't you are going to be bringing it to their attention!) and you DESERVE some recognition for it.
 State your case plainly and positively.
 They know your worth, YOU know your worth.
 Don't threaten them with leaving, just gently remind them how awesome you are and how lucky they are to have you.
 Even if they do say no right now, don't sulk or get despondent, ask what you would need to do to get a payrise and then you have a solid target to work towards for next time.

 4. Get a side hussle

 I live by the mantra that 1 income stream is never enough.
 Spreading your risk is a common business practise which makes massive sense but we don't seem to use it in other areas of our lives.
 Why rely on just 1 job to bring your money in, what happens if that job disappears or the money reduces?
 Having more than 1 income stream means you have SOMETHING TO FALL BACK IF THE WORST HAPPENS.
 Infact, I aim to have 5 independent income streams.
 What are you good at, what time do you have available?
-Could you walk a neighbours dog whilst you are walking your own, could you do ironing in the evenings whilst watching tv, use your business skills in social media to offer training to other people or perhaps you could start your own business selling something online. (if you are interested in learning about one of my incomes as a bodyshop at home consultant then do please contact me email@example.com or join my group https://www.facebook.com/groups/supercoolgifts/ and say hello!)
+What can start doing NOW hat will get you som cash by the end of the week?
+Could you walk a neighbours dog whilst you are walking your own, could you do ironing in the evenings whilst watching tv, use your business skills in social media to offer training to other people or perhaps you could start your own business selling something online. (if you are interested in learning about one of my incomes as a bodyshop at home consultant then do please contact me firstname.lastname@example.org or join my group https://www.facebook.com/groups/supercoolgifts/ and say hello!)

 5. Talk to people